 In this article, these factors were discovered and their effects on health expenditures were estimated.
 Technological progress is the second determinant of health expenditures in developing countries.
 Further technologies demand money.
 In addition, higher life expectancy requires more health expenditure.
 Elderly population requires extra care and more sophisticated health-care services, which could result in higher health expenditure [3].
 Nghiem 2017 [10] believes that technological progress is the main driver for health expenditure.
-Estimation results do not confirm technological progress as the most important determinant of health expenditure.
+Estimation results do not confirm technological progress as the most important determinant of health expenditure, but it is proved that technological progress is one of the most important determinants of health expenditure.
 This result is consistent with the studies of Khan et al., Smith et al., and Bodenheimer [6, 35, 36].